IFalimendikov/usdc-transfers-parser/README.md

 ### Overview

-This project is a Go-based application that tracks USDC (USD Coin) transfers on the Ethereum blockchain.
+This is a Go-based application that tracks USDC transfers on the Ethereum blockchain.
 It fetches transfer events for a specific block and stores them in a SQLite database.

 ### Features